supapraisekb/Devops-exercises/03-git-version-control/Exercise-6/exercise-6.md

 ![git merge conflic](/assets/Merge-conflict.JPG)

-4. I resolved the confilct and pushed the chaged to the remote repo
+4. I resolved the confilct in the editor and pushed the chaged to the remote repo